Regulation

 Yes, legally required

-Depends on the role and context
+Depending on role and context

 Who checks?